|Announcement of Practice Based Competency (PBC) Revision

 The Practice Based Competencies define and describe the twenty two practice-based competencies that an entry-level provider must demonstrate to successfully practice as a genetic counselor.
 It provides guidance for the training of genetic counselors and an assessment for maintenance of competency of practicing genetic counselors.
 The didactic and experiential components of a genetic counseling training curriculum and maintenance of competency for providers must support the development of competencies categorized in the following domains: (I) Genetics Expertise and Analysis; (II) Interpersonal, Psychosocial and Counseling Skills; (III) Education; and (IV) Professional Development & Practice.
 These domains describe the minimal skill set of a genetic counselor, which should be applied across practice settings.

-To download the ACGC Practice Based Competencies document, click here.
+To download the full ACGC Practice Based Competencies document, click here.